 Relying upon your integration to help increase your sales has less to do with the order import side of the equation than with the practice of effective stock management between systems.
 If you have a significant number of products to manage and don’t update availability in PrestaShop in a timely manner, you are losing significant income opportunities.

-Hard Benefits: CartSpan provides a deep integration with both QuickBooks and Sage 50 to provide you with near real-time updates of product availability in your store.
+Hard Benefits: CartSpan provides a deep integration with QuickBooks to provide you with near real-time updates of product availability in your store.
 So, as soon as you receive stock into the accounting system or accept a new order over the phone, CartSpan sees the new inventory and will pushes an updated quantity-available to PrestaShop.
 If you are a manufacturer, CartSpan offers a stock management feature that projects how many of an assembled item you can offer based upon supporting stock.
 See our blog post, Inventory Management for Assembled Product Types, for details on how this feature can increase your earnings.